RechieKho/rofl/README.md

-# Richie's Obvious Figure Language
+# Richie's Obviously Fantastic Language

-Richie's Obvious Figure Language, or ROFL is another simple language for configurations in C. TOML, YAML, INI and JSON did a great job but I want a language that serialize and deserialize complex data structure with only one source (`.c`) file and one header (`.h`) file and *NO* memory allocation.
+Richie's Obviously Fantastic Language, or ROFL is another simple language for configurations in C. TOML, YAML, INI and JSON did a great job but I want a language that serialize and deserialize complex data structure with only one source (`.c`) file and one header (`.h`) file.
+All the strings are pointer points to the original text, leading to 0 memory allocation.

+### Using ROFL parser
+To use it, just copy `rofl.c` and `rofl.h` into your project.
+Write a callback function that handles the members.
+Do note that the callback is called for each members.
+Call `parse_rofl` on the text you want to parse.
+Error logging can be turn on or off when calling.
+Handle error if `parse_rofl` returns error.

+### Features
+- *No* memory allocation.
+- One source file and one header file.
+- *420* lines in `rofl.c`. (including comments)

 ### Specification
 #### Examples